P13: Story Mastery - Edit Well

 Why Does This Happen?

-The deeper truth?
-If you don’t consciously rewrite your story, it will unconsciously rewrite you.
+If you don’t consciously edit it, it will unconsciously rewrite you.

-These unexamined scripts harden over time, shaping not just how you live, but who you believe you are.
+These unexamined scripts harden over time, shaping not just how you live, but who you believe you are and the decisions you live by.

 You don’t have to be stuck in an outdated narrative.
 The key lies in consciously editing the stories you live by.
 Because when you align your internal script with your present reality, your possibilities expand.